 Harrat Khaybar lies about 130 km north of Al Madinah and covers an area of approximately 14,000 square km.
 The most recent eruption occurred between 600 and 700 AD.
-This fascinating harrat contains many volcanoes, some black, others white (made of silica-rich lava, called comendite), as shown in these NASA satellite images (North points roughly toward the right-hand side of the images):
+This fascinating harrat contains many volcanoes, some black, others white (made of silica-rich lava, called comendite), as shown in these NASA satellite images (North points roughly upward in these images):

 Harrat Khaybar skyline at sunrise

 Near a lava field